Ranking every FA Cup final of the 21st century from worst to best

 No goals, but the tension definitely enhanced the spectacle.

 Another match-winning performance from Drogba, another FA Cup triumph for Chelsea.

 At least this match was significantly more entertaining than some of their previous victories.
 It had looked like a comfortable victory until Liverpool bought on Andy Carroll with the instruction to create havoc.

 The Geordie thoroughbred scored and thought he’d plundered a dramatic equaliser.
 Sadly for him, Petr Cech made a miraculous save just before the whole ball crossed the line.

 Louis Saha gave the 2009 decider an unexpected shot in the arm by scoring after just 25 seconds.
 Game on.

-Chelsea were managed by popular interim Guus Hiddink and recovered well.
-Drogba scored (well, of course he did) before Frank Lampard hit a wonderful long-range winner to bring the Cup back to Stamford Bridge.
+But Chelsea were managed by popular interim Guus Hiddink and recovered well.
+Drogba scored (obviously) before Frank Lampard hit a wonderful long-range winner to bring the Cup back to Stamford Bridge.